By Monnica Williams, Ph.D., ABPP

 Examples of sexual intrusive thoughts:

-- Recurrent fear of molesting a child
+- Recurrent fears of sexual acts with a child